What We Know or Believe

 Language capability is a critical enabler of USG success, yet the U.S. is chronically less language-capable than our allies and adversaries, resulting in unacceptable risk and severely decreased opportunities.
 Language is a key dimension of emerging fields of international contention and cooperation, such as cyber and social influence.

-Transparent Language's CL-150 Technology Matrix for Critical Languages ("the CL-150"), is a constantly-evolving, intensely language-centric technology platform.
+Transparent Language's CL-150 Platform ("the CL-150"), is a constantly-evolving, intensely language-centric technology platform.
 The CL-150 is a budget and effort multiplier for USG language learners, instructors, program administrators, researchers, materials developers and software developers.

 Over the last decade, Transparent Language has supported and energetically engaged a wide variety of Intelligence (IC), Defense (DOD) and other USG language programs addressing a broad spectrum of languages, levels, domains, requirements, methodologies and use cases.